 - you need to add a header only for CDN files.

-In CDN settings choose Show Advanced Settings and in Headers find Custom Headers.
+In CDN settings choose Show Advanced Settings, in Headers click Add Option and choose Custom Headers.

-For example, you want to add the Access-Control-Allow-Origin header with the"*" value.
-Enable option and fill the field with the Header name (Access-Control-Allow-Origin) and the value (*).
+For example, you want to add the X-Provider header with the G-CORE value.
+Enable option and fill the field with the Header name and the value.
 Save changes.

 Purge the CDN Resource cache and then run cURL command in the console on your computer or use online services: